Vaishnavi-1503/VIPER-Demo-2/README.md

 # VIPER-Demo-2
-VIPER is a backronym for View, Interactor, Presenter, Entity, and Router.
+VIPER is a backronym for View, Interactor, Presenter, Entity, and Router.Also this demo demostrate with simple operations to known in simple terms about architecture.